 Best Online Backup for Mac

 Backing up your Mac regularly is the best way to ensure your data is protected if something goes wrong.
 In this guide, we’ll teach you how to back up Mac devices using iCloud and Time Machine, Apple’s built-in options.
-To cover all the bases, we’ll also discuss our top three choices for backing up your Mac using a third-party solution.
+To cover all the bases, we’ll also discuss our top five choices for backing up your Mac using a third-party solution.

 iCloud and Time Machine are the built-in backup tools for Apple devices.
 While these work just fine for basic use, other tools offer better features, more storage and affordable prices.
 We’ll highlight our top picks in this article, but our best backup software piece has more details.